feelingsonice/feelingsonice.github.io/content/posts/paseto_auth/index.md

 2. `VerifyOTP` - Used to verify the OTP sent to the user's phone.
 3. `RefreshToken` - Used to refresh the access token with the refresh token once the access token expires.
 4. `Logout` - Used to logout the user by invalidating the refresh token.
 Note, because we're not storing the refresh token in a database, we can't invalidate it.
 This endpoint is used to invalidate the refresh token, which is essentailly "better than nothing"...

+Both `RefreshToken` and `Logout` accepts `google.protobuf.Empty` as input because they'll be retreiving the `Bearer` auth tokens from the request headers (also called "Metadata" for gRPC).

 ### Generating the gRPC code